Gibbs, Tony [pseud. Wolcott Gibbs, Jr.] (1935- )

 Gilchrist, Sir Andrew (1910-1993)

-Death Of An Admiral.
+Death of an Admiral.
 Hale, 1988.
 191 pages

 In this novel the author gives his explanation for the events of the nine fateful days between Admiral Sir Tom Phillips' arrival in Singapore to assume command of the British Force Z and December 10, 1941.
 On this day the Admiral was lost, along with a thousand other men when the Japanese sank the British battleships HMS PRINCE OF WALES and HMS REPULSE in the South China Sea.